As a member of the WTA you are entitled to certain benefits. For a $90/year membership fee, the Winnipeg Teachers’ Association (WTA):

-IMPROVEMENTS TO THE WSD TEACHERS’ DENTAL PLAN:
+CHANGES TO THE WSD TEACHERS’ DENTAL PLAN

-Further, effective January 1, 2017, the WSD Teachers’ Dental plan was improved as follows: the orthodontic maximum was increased to $1,750 per person per calendar year.
+Effective January 1, 2017, the WSD Teachers’ Dental plan was improved as follows: the orthodontic maximum was increased to $1,750 per person per calendar year.

-Further, that effective January 1, 2016, dependent coverage was changed so that dependent means your unmarried children under age 21, or under age 25 if they are full time student.
+Further, effective January 1, 2016, dependent coverage was changed so that dependent means your unmarried children under age 21, or under age 25 if they are full time student.
 This harmonizes the maximum age limits for the WSD dental group plan and the WSD extended health care plan.